Howes Street Business Center, First Floor

 Office in Centennial Hall, First Floor

 University charges are due by the date specified on the bill.
 Due dates are the 10th of each month unless the 10th falls on a weekend or holiday, then the due date is the following business day.
-CSU does not offer an installment plan on payments.
 All payments should be in U.S. currency.
 Mailed payments must reach the University Cashier’s Office, 6015 Campus Delivery, by 4:00 p.m.
-(MT) on the due date.
+(MST) on the due date.
 Payments by check are processed when received – postmarks do not apply and future dates are not honored.
 Online payments must be made by 4:00 p.m.
-(MT) on the due date for the payment to be considered timely.
-Penalties for late payment include holds on University services and a 1.5% payment deferral charge of the past due balance.
+(MST) on the due date for the payment to be considered timely.
+Penalties for late payment include holds on University services and a monthly 1.5% payment deferral charge of the past due balance.
 Penalties are initiated for the purpose of encouraging prompt payment.

 Student Account Notes

 Students are responsible for all charges on their account and arrangement of payments due.
-Payments should only be made when a balance due exists on an account.
-In general, overpayments will not be applied to the student’s account, but will be returned within two weeks if no additional charges are posted to the account.
+Payments should only be made when a balance due exists on an account, unless the CSU Payment Plan is being utilized.
+In general, overpayments will not be applied to the student’s account and will be returned within two weeks if no additional charges are posted to the account.

 Students who are sponsored by a third party may request direct billing to the sponsor for tuition, fees, and other related educational expenses.
 Detailed information on sponsor billing is available upon request from the Accounts Receivable/Sponsor Billing Office.
-Arrangements for sponsor billing must be made prior to the student account due dates to prevent payment deferral charges.
+Arrangements for sponsor billing, and acceptance of the Sponsored Student Billing Agreement and FERPA, must be made prior to the student account due dates to prevent payment deferral charges from being assessed.

-The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, refund information including direct deposit refund sign up, and Tuition Statement tax information (Form 1098-T).
+The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, CSU Payment Plan, direct deposit refund sign up and Tuition Statement tax information (Form 1098-T).

 Failure to pay amounts due may result in the referral of the outstanding balance to a collection agency, at which time the student would be responsible for any late payment charges, collection agency fees up to 40% of the debt, and all costs and expenses including reasonable attorney fees that CSU incurs in its collection efforts.
-Further, CSU reserves the right to impose a penalty fee and financial hold for returned checks (refer to Returned Checks policy).
+The account will also be reported to one or more of the national credit bureaus as well as the State of Colorado Department of Revenue for possible interception of state income tax refunds, lottery winnings and wage garnishment.
+Further, CSU reserves the right to impose a penalty fee and financial hold for returned payments (refer to Returned Payments policy).

-CSU will attempt to contact the originator of the check by mail and/or by telephone.
+CSU will attempt to contact the originator of the payment by mail and/or by telephone or email.
 In the case of students, a notice will be mailed to the primary address on file for the student.
-(All students are required to maintain an accurate address and telephone number with CSU at all times.)
+(All students are required to maintain a current address, telephone number and email address with CSU at all times.)
 These reparative payments are considered due in full immediately.
 The payment must be equal to the full amount of the original payment plus penalty and fee.
 Failure to follow through will result in further collection actions.
-If CSU receives a returned check, all payments from that time forward will require guaranteed funds.
-Please note: If the presentation of the original payment permits a student to register for an academic term and if full payment of the returned check plus penalty and fee is not made by the specified deadline, CSU reserves the right to cancel a student’s class enrollment.
+If CSU receives a returned payment, all payments from that time forward will require guaranteed funds.
+Please note: If the presentation of the original payment permits a student to register for an academic term and if full payment of the returned payment plus penalty and fee is not made by the specified deadline, CSU reserves the right to cancel a student’s class enrollment.

 Being able to communicate electronically with the student population provides several benefits: